Kurkulis/nettiauto_web_scraper/README.md

 # Nettiauto web scraper

-> Search for old American mini trucks from nettiauto.com
+> Search for old American mini trucks from nettiauto.com and show the results on a website.

 ## Quick Start